Guess what… Great advertising is hard to come by. And advertising mistakes are much more common than home runs like “Got Milk” or “Just Do It.”

 Unfortunately, those who should NOT be doing the ads — bosses, accountants, engineers and spouses — sometimes force puns upon us.

 For instance, zoos have a lot of material for puns and adolescent humor.
 Otters, lemurs and baboons are just begging to end up in meme hell.
-“Come and visit our new ‘otter’ space.”
+“Welcome to otter space.”
 (Sorry.
 See how quickly that can go south.)

 Even banks have digressed into the land of punishing puns.
 Like this ridiculous one for Washington Mutual, when it was still in business: